itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

-## Rendering Lists

-Most applications sooner or later rely on lists of things that you want to process.

-In React, to render lists:
-- You rely on `for` loops and  `array.map()`
-- You must use a `key` attribute for every element in a list
-	- must be unique
-	- can be the database ID, UUID, or anything else unique
-	- important internally for React's rendering

-Nice examples of rendering lists and filtering at: *Describing the UI* > [Rendering Lists](https://react.dev/learn/rendering-lists).
-Also nice exercises at the bottom of the page.

-## Parameterizing Components

-A component is a drawing function + functions can be parameterized => Components  should be parameterizable

-Component parameters are called **props** in React.

-How do component with props work?
-- In the moment when the *props* are [passed to the component](https://react.dev/learn/passing-props-to-a-component#step-1-pass-props-to-the-child-component), they *look* like HTML attributes -- have the same syntax
-- In the component definition the props are accessed as a single function parameter named `props`.
-The props can be [destructured](https://react.dev/learn/passing-props-to-a-component#step-2-read-props-inside-the-child-component) using destructuring syntax.

-## Responding to Events

-Interactive apps must handle events: click, type, mouse move, screen touch, etc.

-Built-in components (e.g. `<button>`) support built-in events (e.g. `onClick`, etc.).

-Associating event handlers with events is done with the attribute in curly brackets syntax, as above.
-(See [onClick example](https://react.dev/learn/responding-to-events#adding-event-handlers).)

-Event handlers
-- are defined inside components
-- have usually names starting with `handle`...

-WARNING: Make sure to not call the function, but rather, pass it as a parameter!

-**Event handlers always receive an event as argument**, detailing info about what just happened.
-- Sometimes you can ignore it,
-- Sometimes you can inspect it to learn about the event (e.g. mouse position, element that was clicked, etc. )
-- Sometimes you can change the behavior of the event by calling `stopPropagation` or `preventDefault` on the event object. [example of stop propagation](https://react.dev/learn/responding-to-events#stopping-propagation) and of [preventing default behavior](https://react.dev/learn/responding-to-events#preventing-default-behavior).

-Not Important: Events propagate (*bubble up*) the DOM tree.
-If you have an `onClick` handler on both a button and a containing div, both will be handled in sequence, from the inner one outwards.
-[See event propagation example](https://react.dev/learn/responding-to-events#event-propagation).

-## Component State

-A component might need to store local state -- that might change (unlike props!).

-In React, state is:
-- hidden inside each component
-- defined with `useState` that is
-	- a function defined in the `react` package, which
-		- takes an **initial** value
-		- returns **current value** and a **setter function**
-		- is called a *hook* -- a special class of function in React

-See the [button with counter example](https://react.dev/learn#updating-the-screen) for a combination of state and events

 ## Reactive Programming

 When a state variable defined with `useState` changes with the help of the setter (and thus, not changing the variable directly!!) a redrawing of the whole component is triggered.